EtaletaiRecords/MusicVideoGenerator/README.md

 ## Richard, this thing is so slow it's making my head spin.
 I could do it way faster in Generic X movie editing software!

 - Look, fair.
-My counter to that is you can leave and eat a sandwhich, call a loved one etc rather than have to sit through the hell hole that is the video editing process
+My counter to that is you can leave and eat a sandwhich, call a loved one etc rather than have to sit through the the video editing process.
-- You may have luck speeding it up by using smaller pool of lesser resolution videos, or using the --dynamic False flag if you only need tempo synced visuals.
+- You may have luck speeding it up by using smaller pool of scaffold videos, or using the --dynamic False flag if you only need tempo synced visuals.
+- My runtimes are generally ~60 - 70 minutes per super loud song (16gb RAM).
+More RAM allows more videos to be loaded into memory and speeds up the process significantly.
+I acknowlege that this is nowhere near optimal performance, this is my first proper project.
+I am more than happy to collaborate with this project going forward.

 ## I've used this to make videos that now have billions of hits, how can I credit you?

 - A public link to this repo in the description would be appreciated :)

+## I run a company looking for a programmer like you, would you be interested in a position?

+- Please get in contact: richardpienaar1@gmail.com